 See WARNINGS section.

 It is not known whether this drug is excreted in human milk.
-IV Melphalan should not be given to nursing mothers.
+Intravenous Melphalan should not be given to nursing mothers.

 The most common side effect is bone marrow suppression leading to leukopenia, thrombocytopenia, and anemia.
 White blood cell count and platelet count nadirs usually occur 2 to 3 weeks after treatment, with recovery in 4 to 5 weeks after treatment.
 Irreversible bone marrow failure has been reported.